ll7/paf21-1/components/README.md

 ## Driving Components (ROS)
 The components for driving are the following:
-- **global planner**: serves navigation tasks based on map data
+- **Global Planner**: serves navigation tasks based on map data
-- **local planner**: serves local decision-making tasks and amplifies the route based on sensor data
+- **Local Planner**: serves local decision-making tasks and amplifies the route based on sensor data
-- **vehicle controller**: transforms the route waypoints etc. into actionable remote-control signals
+- **Vehicle Controller**: transforms the route waypoints etc. into actionable remote-control signals